physiii/CollectiveFS/README.md

 # Similar Projects
 IPFS - Aims to replace IP based HTTP websites with content addressed ones hosted by p2p clusters.
 They introduce the concept of pinning where you can prioritize data.
 On CollectiveFS, each byte is as valued as any other byte on the network and parity can be configured so users can choose their desired level of fault tolerance against data erasures.
 IPFS also uses version control to track file history.
 On CollectiveFS, there is no version control although this can be implemented on the user level if they want such a feature.concept of data resiliance

+Hadoop - A distributed file system for big data.
+Used at companies like Facebook.
+Main conceptual difference between hadoop and CollectiveFS is Hadoop must be configured from the top down by a single entity where CollectFS is built from the bottom up by the individual nodes.